 - Message Management (embedded in IoT applications) for receiving data from devices and sending messages to them.

 Under the hood, the HANA in-memory database is the best in the industry for handling massive volumes of IoT data.

 Here again, SCP simplifies the delivery of new digital capabilities, in this case smart objects over the IoT, and brings agility to the organization’s business.

 Today’s “analytics landscape” is rapidly evolving, moving from the slow, rear-view mirror of traditional BI to a new era of “agile insights”, to make analytics more actionable and integrated in business processes.
 Predictive analytics is particularly crucial – companies need to go beyond “what happened?” to “what will happen?” and even “how can we prevent/ensure it happens again?”

-HCP offers many capabilities for sophisticated, real-time analytics.
+SCP offers many capabilities for sophisticated, real-time analytics.
 Once again, the keystone is the HANA in-memory database, which was designed with analytics in mind.
 In addition to a rich choice of in-database predictive algorithms, HANA can process huge volumes of Big Data in “hot memory”.
-With HCP Advanced Analytics, businesses can embed analytical capabilities into “intelligent” applications and innovative business processes.
+With SCP Advanced Analytics, businesses can embed analytical capabilities into “intelligent” applications and innovative business processes.

 To make things more concrete, I’ll mention just two examples: